Artificial Reef Directory

 Since 1987, ERM has managed the artificial reef program for Palm Beach County.
 Over 45 vessels, 82,000 tons of concrete, and 130,000 tons of limestone boulders have been deployed to create artificial reefs in the County's nearshore and offshore waters.

 - Palm Beach County Reef Research Team

 Formed in 1991, this group of volunteer divers monitor marine life on the County's reefs, both natural and artificial, which provides valuable data for management decisions and scientific research.

 To see more on the Reef Research Team, click here.

 WARNING: Many artificial fishing reefs lie in water depths that exceed the recommended sport diving limitations.
 Any swimmer, diver, or snorkeler shall approach or visit each artificial reef at his or her own risk.
 The Palm Beach County Artificial Reef Program and Committee, the Board of County Commissioners of Palm Beach County, and the County of Palm Beach are not responsible for any hazards which may exist or arise on, about, or near the artificial reefs, or for any injuries or fatalities which may occur as a result of any person's presence on, about, or near the artificial reefs.

-- Read the latest edition of Environmental Times, Winter 2013 [PDF]
+- Read the latest edition of Environmental Times, Spring 2014 [PDF]

 - Hot off the press and just in time for the New Year, the 2014 ERM Calendar [PDF]